HaloWarsModding/HaloWarsModding.github.io/_guides/guides_06_customsquads.md

 toc: true
 ---

-# How to make your first custom squads
+# The basics of custom squads
 <span class="label label-blue">Work in Progress</span>

 In this guide we'll be making various custom squads, and go over some of the intricacies involved with the squad system.
 To begin, we'll be looking for the `squads.xml` file, which is found in the data folder.